Montadito de Crema de Habitas con Queso Manchego

 - 01

-Pull the crema de habitas from the fridge 30 minutes before serving.
-A cold puree mutes the flavors and will rapidly cool down the hot bread.
-Stir in a quick squeeze of lemon juice just to wake up the profile.
+A cold puree mutes the flavors and cools down the hot bread too quickly; stir in a tiny squeeze of lemon juice to wake it up right before plating.

 - 02